-Q: How will students be tested prior to their return?
-When does testing begin?
+Q: How were students tested prior to their return to campus this fall?

-A: VCU partners with Kallaco, a national lab network for integrated testing to mail residential students personal testing kits prior to their return to campus.
-The kit contains instructions for how to conduct personal testing and mail samples back for analysis.
-There is no cost to the student for this test.
-Students receive instructions to set up an account to receive test results.
+A: Residential students were mailed personal testing kits prior to their return to campus.
+The kit contained instructions for how to conduct personal testing and mail samples to a lab for analysis.
+Students were also given instructions for how to receive test results.

-Q: What kind of tests will be mailed to students for entry testing?
+Q: What kind of tests were mailed to students for entry testing?